 Laptop/Accessory Backpack: This is the best travel backpack ever!
 I literally fit ALL my tech & camera gear in here, including my MacBook Air, camera, extra wide angle lens, GoPro, all GoPro accessories, selfie stick, travel tripod, all my cords, chargers, converters, extra SD cards, and even my new Mavic Pro drone with remote and charger!
 Not only does it fit all my cool gadgets, it’s super thin and when it’s on my back, even budget airlines skip weighing it because it looks so small.
 Little do they know that it weighs more than my actual suitcase.
 Oh, and the best part?
 It has a pouch on the back that slides onto your suitcase handle so you don’t even have to carry it. #score

-External Hard Drive (My Passport): This super lightweight external hard drive is perfect for backing up all my thousands of photos I take each trip.
-I’ve had mine for almost 3 years now and it’s nowhere near full.
+External Hard Drive: This super lightweight external hard drive is perfect for backing up all my thousands of photos I take each trip.
+I’ve had mine for about 6 years now and it’s nowhere near full.
 The 2TB of memory will last you quite a long time!